 Not to be missed during your visit: the majestic dome, the black marble sarcophagus depicting Vauban half-reclining and, of course, the tomb of Napoleon I, surrounded by the graves of his son, brothers and great generals and marshals.

 The choir of theEglise Saint-Louis-des-Invalides is the only choir in France to be decorated with French flags, and under the vault you can even see flags and banners taken from the enemy.
-It was in this church that Berlioz's Requiem was first performed.
+It was also in this church that Berlioz's Requiem was first performed.

 Dates and Opening Time